 Competency 8 Intervenes with individuals, families, groups, organizations, and communities.
 Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: What will you do?
 With whom will you do it?
 How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
 Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence.
-Demonstrate skills reflecting caritas and related to theoretical orientation such as motivational interviewing, CBT, family therapy, community organizing, etc. Provide interventions to individuals, families, groups, organizations, and communities that resolve or reduce symptoms of mental disorders, psychosocial stress, relationship problems, and difficulties in coping in the social environment.
+Use interventions that demonstrate appreciation and respect for diverse client constituencies Apply intervention skills related to context such as motivational interviewing, cognitive behavioral interventions, family therapy, community organizing, etc. Consciously use caritas to intervene with clients.

 Competency 9 Evaluates practice with individuals, families, groups, organizations, and communities.
-Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
+Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: What will you do?
+With whom will you do it?
+How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
-Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Use research to enhance and evaluate practice.
+Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Demonstrate evaluation of clients, the social worker's practice, or the program, depending upon context.
+Perform formative and summative evaluations,